The natural aging process will slow down all of the systems of your body, but exercise will keep you from aging as fast.

 Health experts reported that just 25 minutes of brisk walking every day can add up to 7 years to your life.
 Studies reported that walking specifically helps improve your physical function, aerobic capacity, and disability risk.

-If your doctor approves weight lifting, this can be a useful and beneficial tool in your anti-aging quest.
+If you can weight lift than that can be a useful and beneficial tool in your anti-aging quest.
 Weight lifting has been proven to have the following benefits:

 - Fight fat